silkroadnomad/DoichainPlaygroundSvelte/README.md

 ```
 clearly demonstrates this capability.

-Consequently, Doichain makes it straightforward to store and transfer Doichain-NFTs (non-fungible-coins, somewhat similar to Bitcoin innscriptions) and various proofs of existence, positioning it as an ideal blockchain for emerging local-first, peer-to-peer applications that leverage technologies like libp2p, IPFS, and CRDTs such as OrbitDB.
+Consequently, Doichain makes it straightforward to store and transfer Doichain-NFTs (non-fungible-coins, somewhat similar to Bitcoin inscriptions) and various proofs of existence, positioning it as an ideal blockchain for emerging local-first, peer-to-peer applications that leverage technologies like libp2p, IPFS, and CRDTs such as OrbitDB.

 This project aims to facilitate web application development for Doichain blockchain developers.